ilevd/compile-time/README.md

 # compile-time

-A Clojure library designed to run your Clojure code in compile time.
+A Clojure library designed to run your Clojure code at compile time.

 ## Rationale